MicroEJ/docs/KernelDeveloperGuide/kfEnabledLibraries.rst

 - it implements an internal global state: lazy initialization of a singleton, registry of callbacks, internal cache, ...,
 - it provides access to native resources that must be controlled using a Security Manager.

-Otherwise the library is called a stateless library.
+Otherwise, the library is called a stateless library.
-A stateless library is Multi-Sandbox enabled by default: it can be embedded by the Kernel and its APIs directly exposed to Features without code modification.
+A stateless library is Multi-Sandbox enabled by default: it can be embedded by the Kernel, and its APIs are directly exposed to Features without code modification.

 .. note::

-   This chapter applies more generally to any Kernel code, not only to Libraries.
+   This chapter generally applies to any Kernel code, not just libraries.

 Manage Internal Global State
 ----------------------------

-A Library may define code that performs modifications of its internal state, for example:
+A library may define code that performs modifications of its internal state, for example:

 - lazy initialization of a singleton,
 - registering/un-registering a callback,
 - maintaining an internal global cache, ...

-By default, calling one of these APIs from a Feature context will throw one of the following error:
+By default, calling one of these APIs from a Feature context will throw one of the following errors:

 .. code-block::